HouseTrip/housetrip.github.com/_posts/2014-09-10-decoupling-javascript-apps-using-pub-sub-pattern.md

 but in a large alication this bad practice means having a tightly coupled alication where a small change can easily end up in a waterfall of changes.

-Another problem you'll find using that aroach is that you'll have to mock lot of stuff in your tests, becoming a nightmare in large alications.
+Another problem you'll find using that approach is that you'll have to mock lot of stuff in your tests, becoming a nightmare in large applications.

 So now that we know the problems of this aroach, let's have a look at how we can improve this code using the **Publish/Subscribe** pattern.